change/aws-swf/pages/quickstart/index.md

 The workflow will be submitted to SWF; assuming you have started a decision task handler on that domain and task list, the WorkflowExecutionStarted event will be picked up by SampleWorkflow::DecisionTaskHandler#handle

-See [the integration spec](https://github.com/change/aws-swf/blob/master/sample-app/spec/integration/sample_workflow_spec.rb) for an end-to-end example.
+See [the integration spec](https://github.com/vijaykramesh/sample-aws-swf-app/blob/master/spec/integration/sample_workflow_spec.rb) for an end-to-end example.

+### What's next?